Paracontrolled Distributions and the 3-dimensional Stochastic Quantization Equation: Renormalization and construction of the rough distribution

 For the second assertion we see that the computation of the beginning gives

 where

-by the dominated convergence theorem.
-Once again the Gaussian hypercontractivity gives us the needed bound. \end{proof} Using the Besov embedding~\ref{proposition:Bes-emb} combined with the standard Garsia-Rodemich-Rumsey lemma (see~\cite{grr}) the following convergence result holds. \begin{proposition} Let $\theta,\delta,\rho>0$ small enough such that $\rho<\theta/2$ and $p>1$ then the following bound hold
+thanks to the dominated convergence theorem.
+Once again the Gaussian hypercontractivity gives us the needed bounds. \end{proof} Using the Besov embedding (Proposition~\ref{proposition:Bes-emb}) combined with the standard Garsia-Rodemich-Rumsey lemma (see~\cite{grr}) the following convergence result holds. \begin{proposition} Let $\theta,\delta,\rho>0$ be small enough such that $\rho<\theta/2$ and $p>1$ then the following bound holds: